Causal Inference with Missing Exposures and Missing Outcomes: Appendix S3: Proofs

 Let $Y^*=Y^{\Delta_A=1, A=a, \Delta_Y=1}$.
 Then we have equivalence between our wished-for causal estimand and the corresponding statistical estimand under the following identifability assumptions:

 where the inner expectation averages out the outcome $Y$ given the conditioning set, the middle expectation average out the time-varying covariates $L_1$ given the conditioning set, and the outer expectation averages out the baseline covariates $L_0$.

-For the corresponding statistical estimand to be well-defined, we also need the following positivity assumptions: $\mathbb{P}(\Delta_Y=1 \mid L_1, A=a, \Delta_A=1, L_0) > 0$ a.e. in addition to the positivity assumption from the previous section.
+For the corresponding statistical estimand to be well-defined, we also need the following positivity assumptions: $\mathbb{P}(\Delta_Y=1 \mid L_1, A=a, \Delta_A=1, L_0) > 0$ a.e. in addition to the positivity assumptions from the previous section.

-\subsection{eAppendix C: Missing Exposures and Outcomes at Baseline and Follow-up (Figure 4 in the main text)}
+\subsubsection{Appendix S3.3: Missing Exposures and Outcomes at Baseline and Follow-up (Figure 3 in the main text)}